Alexander Zhukov: Early life

 He graduated from high school No. 444 in Moscow, then the Faculty of Economics of the Moscow State University (1978) with a degree in economics and mathematics.
 Then he studied at the Higher Economic Courses at the State Planning Committee of the USSR.
-Zhukov is an alumnus of Harvard Business School.
-Specialist in the field of currency, tax and customs legislation.
+Zhukov is an alumnus of Harvard Business School, and a specialist in the field of currency, tax and customs legislation.

 Career

-Financist
+Financier

 In 1980–91 Zhukov was an employee of the Monetary and Economic Department of the USSR Ministry of Finance: economist, senior expert, chief expert, deputy head, and head of the branch for foreign economic relations.

 In 1988, working very closely with Zhukov, Boris Fyodorov, and Kirill Ugolnikov (Кирилл Угольников), Deloitte & Touche began providing services to the Soviet Union and continued with Russia.
 From 1986 to 1989 he was a member of Baumansky District Council, Moscow.
-1991–93 — Vice President of the Avtotraktoroexport JSC.
+1991–93 – Vice President of the Avtotraktoroexport JSC.

 Member of parliament

 In 1993 Zhukov elected to the First State Duma of Russia from the Preobrazhensky constituency of Moscow as a representative of the Dignity and Charity bloc, supported by the Choice of Russia.
-He was a member of the Committee on budget, taxes, banks and finance, chairman of the Subcommittee on exchange regulation, foreign debt and precious metals.
+He was a member of the committee on budget, taxes, banks and finance, chairman of the Subcommittee on exchange regulation, foreign debt and precious metals.
 He was a member and deputy chairman of the parliamentary group "Liberal Democratic Union of December 12".

 In February 1995 he was elected to the coordinating council of "Forward, Russia!" movement led by Boris Fyodorov, and chairman of the Moscow regional organization.
-In December Zhukov was reelected in Preobrazhensky constituency from "Forward, Russia!" and became chairman of the Committee on budget.
+In December Zhukov was reelected in Preobrazhensky constituency from "Forward, Russia!" and became chairman of the committee on budget.
 He was a member of the "Russian Regions" faction.
-In 1999 he was running from Fatherland — All Russia and in 2003 from United Russia.
+In 1999 he was running from Fatherland – All Russia and in 2003 from United Russia.

 In the cabinet

-After the formation of the new cabinet in March 2004 Zhukov became Deputy Prime Minister of Russia under Mikhail Fradkov.
-He was the chairman of the Commission on legislative activity and the Commission on issues of international humanitarian and technical assistance.
+After the formation of the new cabinet in March 2004 Zhukov became deputy prime minister of Russia under Mikhail Fradkov.
+He was the chairman of the commission on legislative activity and the commission on issues of international humanitarian and technical assistance.
 His additional positions were coordinator of the Russian Tripartite Commission for the Regulation of Social and Labor Relations since May 2004, and chairman of the Board of Trustees of the Federal Housing Development Foundation since July 2008.
 Zhukov was one of the organizers of the monetization of benefits, a 2005 reform which caused widespread protests in Russia.